 Tumors that contain the EML4-ALK fusion oncogene or its variants are associated with specific clinical features, including never or light smoking history, younger age, and adenocarcinoma with signet ring or acinar histology.
-ALK gene arrangements are largely mutually exclusive with EGFR or KRAS mutations .
-Screening for this fusion gene in NSCLC is important, as "ALK-positive" tumors are highly sensitive to therapy with ALK-targeted inhibitors.
+ALK gene arrangements are largely mutually exclusive with epidermal growth factor receptor (EGFR) and KRAS mutations .
+Screening for this fusion gene in NSCLC is important, as "ALK-positive" tumors (tumors harboring a rearranged ALK gene/fusion protein) are highly sensitive to therapy with ALK-targeted inhibitors.

 The molecular pathogenesis, clinical features, and treatment of NSCLC associated with the ALK fusion oncogene are discussed here.

 An overview of the treatment of metastatic NSCLC is presented separately, as are the methods and indications for molecular testing.
 (See "Overview of the treatment of advanced non-small cell lung cancer" and "Personalized, genotype-directed therapy for advanced non-small cell lung cancer", section on 'Molecular testing'.)